The Under-Engaged BrainAuthored by: Jim Stewart, Founder DocuSend, powered by MTI.

 OK, but first we have to establish one simple fact that needs to be considered for a critical analysis:

-I certainly don’t want to give the impression that all SMB owners and operators who don’t use DocuSend are not engaged.
-Some SMB owners and operators simply don’t know the technology exists.
-Others don’t realize how simple or effective it is.
+Yet we know there are many great, engaged SMB owners and operators out there who don’t use DocuSend just because they don’t know the technology exists.
+Or they don’t realize how simple or effective it is.
 And some are just too busy putting out bigger fires than mailing invoices efficiently.
+We get it.
 But there are still some who manage to fall more into the unengaged-brain category.
 And just so no one gets mad at me, here are a few examples of actual statements from prospective DocuSend users:

 - I only mail 100 invoices a week, so it doesn’t take much time.